Skip to content

 Story-firstA short scene with context, audio, translation support, and speaking repsVocabulary, grammar, and rhythm stay tied to meaning

-And a word you are likely to use tomorrow is more valuable than a word you might use once in three years.
+When a story mirrors your life, you remember more because you can picture the scene.
+A word you are likely to use tomorrow is more valuable than a word you might use once in three years.
+For the research frame behind story-first input, read our comprehensible input guide.

 The Valencia Sentence That Changed My Method